How Long Does Grief Last?

 We each grieve in our own time

 The length of time it takes for somebody to go through the grieving process is specific to each individual.
 Your beliefs and religious values will no doubt influence how you react to this situation, and to those around you.

-What are the Different Stages of Grief?
+What are the different stages of grief?

-Denial: Finding it hard to accept that your partner is gone is an understandable reaction, especially if you’ve been together for a long time or the death was sudden.
-Denial is a way in which we cope with something we don’t want to accept.
-Gradually we can come to terms with the reality of it all and rationality follows.
+Finding it hard to accept that your partner is gone is an understandable reaction, especially if you’ve been together for a long time.
+If the death was sudden and unexpected, then there will be an inevitable period when you find it hard to come to terms with what has happened and this could hinder the grieving process.

-Anger: It is quite usual to feel anger following the loss of a partner and feeling they have left you behind to cope on your own is normal.
-This particular sentiment is one that usually subsides fairly quickly and it is important to recognise that it is quite common to feel this way following the death of a loved one.
+- Anger: It’s quite usual to feel anger following the loss of a partner and to feel they have left you behind to cope on your own is normal.
+This particular sentiment is one that usually subsides fairly quickly and it’s important to recognise that following the death of a loved one it is quite common to feel this way.

 Be proud that you have come to terms with your grief.
 There is nothing quite so bad as losing someone we love.
-However, accepting they have gone, no matter what your age, is a personal triumph.
+Accepting they have gone, no matter what your age, is a personal triumph.
 Treasured memories will keep you going, giving you confidence as you move towards the next chapter of your life.